 History textbooks

-School training is of peripheral interest to maximum opinion-makers, but school textbooks were the situation of intense public debate during the last two decades.
+School training is of peripheral interest to most opinion-makers, but school textbooks have been the subject of intense public debate during the last two decades.
 History textbooks, in particular, provoke all shades of political and academic opinion.
-When the Bharatiya Janata Party is in power, each exchange in history textbooks is scrutinized for symptoms of ideological perfidy.
+When the Bharatiya Janata Party is in power, each exchange in history textbooks is scrutinized for symptoms of ideological betrayal.

-The BJP feels this tension with ministers and Rashtriya Swayamsevak Sangh-approved academic appointees pushing mythology, fantasy, authorities propaganda, and an opportunity nationalism as records.
+The BJP feels this tension, with ministers and Rashtriya Swayamsevak Sangh-approved academic appointees pushing mythology, fantasy, authorities’ propaganda, and opportunity nationalism as records.

-But the reasons for the modifications to school textbooks aren’t usually diabolically ideological.
-Sometimes they’re banal, even dangerously so.
-The deletion of the last three chapters of the National Council of Educational Research and Training’s Class nine history textbook, which can be used in schools affiliated with the Central Board of Secondary Education throughout India, falls under this category.
+However, the reasons for modifying school textbooks aren’t usually diabolically ideological.
+Sometimes, they’re banal, even dangerously so.
+The deletion of the last three chapters of the National Council of Educational Research and Training’s Class Nine history textbook, which can be used in schools affiliated with the Central Board of Secondary Education throughout India, falls under this category.
 The changes come into impact from the new academic 12 months, which begins in May.

 These adjustments are no plot to disclaim students a threat to examine approximately race, magnificence, caste, and discrimination, as most headlines seem to signify.
 It is a terrific deal worse than that.